Last Modified May 14, 2019

 As part of the application, you will be required to advertise in the local press and display a notice outside the premise for a specific time period to give passers by the opportunity to comment.

 The application fee is £750 (non-refundable) with a licence fee of £3,250 once granted.

 What will you consider?

 We use the following criteria:

-whether the number of sex establisments in the locality is equal to, or exceeds, the number considered appropriate for the area.
+- whether the number of sex establishments in the locality is equal to, or exceeds, the number considered appropriate for the area.

 Your right of appeal